 Haemophilia Society https://haemophilia.org.uk/

-Our Medical Negligence Solicitors are backed by nearly four decades of experience.
+Our Medical Negligence Solicitors are backed by four decades of experience.
 Our legal practice and team of London Solicitors have a strong track record of achieving favourable client outcomes.

 Our offices are open from Monday to Friday from 9 am to 6 pm.